stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 - **Normal(ish)** setting: no bonus
 - **Harsh** setting: +1 to either STR _or_ CON (pick one)
 - **Very Harsh** setting: +1 to both STR _and_ CON

+#### What Makes An Upbringing Harsh?

+##### Medieval Era Harsh Upbringing Examples

+In Medieval settings, most people live a wretched life.
+To reflect this, the default Harshness indicator for a Protagonist’s upbringing is **Harsh**.
+That means that characters typically begin with a +1 boost to either STR or CON (the fact that they have made it to adulthood makes them among the healthier representatives of their communities) and some bonus skill picks; however any character whose CHA or POW is below 7 will have suffered some isolation as described in [[#STEP 7 Determine Mental Damage from Harsh Environments]].

+Protagonists who were born into privilege – sons and daughters of nobility or similar – may have avoided the squalor of everyday life.
+Such (rare) characters can be considered to come from a **Normal(-ish)** upbringing, gaining neither the bonus to STR/CON nor suffering the potential mental costs of a harsh upbringing.

+While the _default_ throughout the 800 years covered by this SRD is for Harsh environments, that is not to say that there weren’t isolated times and places where life was even worse – warranting a **Very Harsh** indicator.
+The Anarchy in England; the Great Famine across Europe; the Crusades across Europe and into the Mediterranean; the Black Death; the Magyar and Mongol invasions from the Steppes; Jewish massacres, expulsions, and rising antisemitism are all examples of times and places where the Game Master might want to rate a Protagonist’s upbringing as Very Harsh.

+##### Jazz Age Harsh Upbringing Examples

+For the Jazz Age, catastrophes in the characters’ background would likely have occurred in the late 19th Century.
+A (non-exhaustive) list of historical possibilities include:

+- **Wars:** The Boer War in South Africa (1900—1902)

+- **Famines:** East-Central China (1907, 1911)

+- **Plagues:** Cholera in Europe, Asia, Africa (1899—1923), African Sleepy Sickness in Uganda (1900—1920), Malaria in Ceylon (1906)

+##### Modern Day Harsh Upbringing Examples

+For games set in the modern day, catastrophes in the characters’ background would likely have occurred in the late 20th Century.
+A (non-exhaustive) list of historical possibilities include:

+- **Wars:** The Vietnam War (1955-1975), the Angolan Civil War (1975—2002), the Soviet-Afghan War (1980—1988), Yugoslav Wars (1991—2001)

+- **Famines:** Ethiopia (1972—1973), Bangladesh (1974), Cambodia under the Khmer Rouge (1975—1979), Ethiopia (1983—1985), Somalia (1991—1992), North Korea (1994—1998), War and famine in Congo (1998—2004)

+- **Plagues/Accidents:** Hong Kong Flu (1968—1970), Russian Flu - Worldwide (1977), Chernobyl Nuclear Disaster (1986), Swine Flu - Worldwide (2009—2010)

+- **Massacres:** Massacres in Rwanda and Burundi (1959—1997), Indonesian anti-communist killings (1965—1966), Cultural Revolution in China (1966—1976), Indonesian occupation of East Timor (1974—1999), Violent anti-communist purges in Ethiopia (1977—1978), Iraqi destruction of Kurdish settlements (1977—1991)

 ### Distinguishing Features